Vessel Delivery & Handover Services

 • Weak post-delivery reporting and responsibility gap

-SVC Marine can support the full buyer-side process from vessel sourcing to inspection, negotiation, delivery and post-delivery repair preparation.
+SVC Marine works through the full buyer-side process from vessel sourcing to inspection, negotiation, delivery and post-delivery repair preparation.

 • Vessel sourcing and candidate screening